 While some solar batteries only offer basic features – charging and discharging power with some monitoring – others are becoming increasingly ‘smart’.
 These smart batteries are able to communicate with their owners and other household appliances through the Internet of Things (IoT).

 And, like solar systems, the cost of a solar battery can be offset by government rebates.
-For example, from 1 July 2019 the Victorian State Government will offer a solar battery rebate of up to $4838 to households that already have solar panels (although it’s not available to anyone who has accessed the State’s solar rebate).
+For example, the Victorian State Government offers a solar battery rebate of up to $4174 to households that already have solar panels (although it’s not available to anyone who has accessed the State’s solar rebate).